parksb/campus-life/dgmd318-immersive-media-programming/note.md

   - natural interaction
   - blocking of external disturbances
 - Simulator sickness:
+  - A condition where a person exhibits symptoms similar to motion sickness caused by playing first-person Vr experiences.
+  - It caused by a mismatch between what eyes and inner ear sense.
-  - if the player needs to move fast, recude the field of view: tunneling vignette
+  - If the player needs to move fast, reduce the field of view: tunneling vignette

 ### Simple Interactable, Locomotion, Ray Interactor, Interaction Groups, and Tunneling Vignette

 - Locomotion: moving from one place to another in a virtual scene.
   - Physical: motion-based(continuous), roomscale-based(continuous)
   - Artificial: controller-based(continuous), teleportation-based(non-continuous)
+- Teleportation, Continuous movement, Snap/Continuous turn, Grab move, Climb
+- **XR Origin(VR): represents the player in VR.**
+- Interaction Group can attached to the parent gameobject.
+It makes sure that only one interactor in the group can interact at a time.
+- To prevent walking through objects, add Character Controller to XR Origin.

 ### VR Interactions in XR Interaction Toolkit